Module overview

 Syllabus

-The module consists of a field course at the end of Semester 2 (mid/late June), following the exam period.
+The module consists of a field course at the end of Semester 2 (mid/late May), following the exam period.
 Students will provide an oral debrief to staff following the fieldcourse alongside preparation of a cruise report.
-Students may choose to work on the analysis of physical and preliminary biological measurements, along with model predictions and remote sensing data, during summer vacation.
-On return to Southampton for semester 1 of the following academic year, students will be instructed in the analysis and interpretation of data.
-Each student will prepare an individual report, to be handed in by the end of term.
+Students may choose to work on the analysis of physical and preliminary biological measurements, along with model predictions and remote sensing data, following return to Southampton.
+Students will be instructed in the analysis and interpretation of data.
+Each student will prepare an individual report, to be handed in with sufficient time allowed for marking before the exam board.
 The report should address the physical character of a shelf sea front and the associated biological productivity, using in situ and remote observations along with model predictions.
 Aspects of the remote sensing and modelling will be introduced through SOES3009.

 Learning and Teaching